-

 Multicultural employee resource groups

 Dedicated to championing Barclays' ambition to be the bank of choice for multiculturalism, ensuring that we value, respect and maximize the diversity of all colleagues of all ethnicities, faiths, backgrounds and geographies.
-We have a number ethnicity employee resource groups.
+We have a number of multicultural employee resource groups (ERGs).

 Our stories